-3. Forms of prohibition
+3 Forms of Prohibition

-Where it can be demonstrated that the use of footpaths or other areas by Wheeled Recreational Device users is not suitable, primarily due to concerns for the safety of pedestrians, the use of these vehicles may be prohibited.
+Where it can be demonstrated that the use of footpaths or other areas by Wheeled Recreational Device and Personal Mobility Device users is not suitable, primarily due to concerns for the safety of pedestrians, the use of these vehicles may be prohibited.
 Footpaths adjacent to major shopping centres, car parks, aged housing areas or other areas of high pedestrian activity could be reasonably seen as being unsuitable.
 These areas are generally the responsibility of the Council to prohibit the use of wheeled recreational devices.

-There are two methods by which Councils (or other road authorities) may apply to prohibit Wheeled Recreational Device use:
+There are two methods by which Councils (or other road authorities) may apply to prohibit Wheeled Recreational Device and Personal Mobility Device use:

-a) by installation of traffic control devices; or
+- a) by installation of traffic control devices; or - b) by regulation (Schedule 1 Areas on which wheeled recreational devices and toys are prohibited under the Road Traffic (Road Rules Ancillary and Miscellaneous Provisions) Regulations 2014).

-b) by regulation.